 Cost: $250 per angler

 We will have corporate room rates available for anyone coming from out of town.
-Late May is also a great time to camp at Pyramid Lake ($11).
+October is also a great time to camp at the lake.

-What’s included: Weekend on the water with our veteran guides, Lunch both days, some gear and swag from our numerous sponsors, corporate room rates at local hotels and a really fun weekend on the water.
+What’s included: 2 days on the water with our veteran guides, Lunch both days, some gear and swag from our numerous sponsors, corporate room rates at local hotels and a really fun time on the water.